Orchelimum pulchellum: Description

 The song of the handsome meadow katydid is very similar to that of Orchelimum nigripes.
 It consists of a series of paired and occasional single clicks leading into a short buzz.

 Distribution

 The handsome meadow katydid is found east of the Appalachian Mountains, as far north as New York state.
 Its range extends south to Florida and west to Mississippi.

 Ecology

 This katydid is found in moist forests and in wetlands.
 It consumes pollen from flowering plants and foliage.
 In Alabama, it is active from mid-July until mid-November.

 Evolution

-According to Shapiro (1998), zones of hybridization have been established by O. pulchellum and O. nigripes in Mississippi and in the vicinity of the Potomac River, below the fall line and centered at the confluence of the Anacostia River with the Potomac.
+According to Shapiro (1998), zones of hybridization have been established by O. pulchellum and O. nigripes in Mississippi and Alabama and along the Potomac River, near the confluence of the Anacostia River with the Potomac below the fall line.